zhiyaot/cis571-ssh-setup/README.md

 # cis571-ssh-shetup
 One liner for windows user to setup ssh key on biglab

+## Why this is useful

+VSCode is quite "dirty" in terms of 2-step verification during an SSH session.
+By setting up a SSH key pair and sign in through ssh keys, it allows you to connect to `eniac` without entering password everytime (terminal or VSCode).
+That's just a huge plus!

 ## How to do it

 Clone this repo to your computer.